AsiriweLab/S5-SHB-Agent/CONTRIBUTING.md

 # Contributing

-This repository is published for **reproducibility and academic review** in support of a peer-reviewed journal submission to IEEE Access.
+This repository is published for **reproducibility and academic review** in support of a peer-reviewed journal submission.

 We do not accept external pull requests or code contributions at this time.